Seascape Consultants undertake research, leadership and consultancy across a range of marine disciplines. Our current projects include:

 Blue Nodules: Breakthrough Solutions for the Sustainable Harvesting and Processing of Deep Sea Polymetallic Nodules.
 This H2020 project addresses the challenge of creating a viable and sustainable value chain to retrieve polymetallic nodules from the ocean floor.
 It will develop and test new highly-automated and sustainable technologies for deep-sea mining with minimal environmental pressures.
 Seascape leads the work on environmental impacts. www.blue-nodules.eu

 A Trans-Atlantic assessment and deep-water ecosystem-based spatial management plan for Europe (ATLAS) The ATLAS project will gather diverse new information on sensitive Atlantic ecosystems, including Vulnerable Marine Ecosystems (VMEs) and Ecologically or Biologically Sensitive Areas (EBSAs), to produce a step-change in our understanding of their connectivity, functioning and responses to future changes in human use and ocean climate.
+Seascape leads the work on science-policy interfaces and also contrbutes to the work on data management.
 More information at www.eu-atlas.org

 Industrial Applications of Marine Enzymes (INMARE) is focused on the development of innovative screening and expression platforms to discover and use the functional protein diversity from the sea.
 In this project, Seascape will coordinate the work package on communication and dissemination.
 For more information please visit www.inmare-h2020.eu